evansodiaka/ATSScanner/AZURE_DEPLOYMENT_PLAN.md

-# 🔷 **Azure Deployment Plan for ATSScanner**
+# 🔷 **Azure Deployment Plan for Resumatrix**

 ## 🎉 **Perfect Choice!
 Azure + .NET = Match Made in Heaven**

-Your Azure free credits are ideal for launching ATSScanner.
+Your Azure free credits are ideal for launching Resumatrix.
 Here's your complete deployment strategy:

 ---